barisbkk/barisbkk/README.md

 <!--Intro start-->
 - 🔭 I’m currently working on **HTML, CSS, Javascript, React.js and their libraries and frameworks**

-- ❤️ Love to write code and learning new features about coding
+- ❤️ Love to write code and learning new features about web developing

 - 📫 Feel free to reach me out: **barisbkk12@gmail.com**
 <!--Intro end-->